-b.
-Summarised sensitivity analysis
+(b) Summarised sensitivity analysis

 The following table summarises the sensitivity of the Fund's operating profit and net assets attributable to unit holders to market risks.
-The reasonably possible movements in the risk variables have been determined based on management's best estimate, having regard to the historical correlation of the Fund's investments with the relevant benchmark and market volatility.
+The reasonably possible movements in the risk variables have been determined based on management's best estimate, having regard to a number of factors, including historical levels of changes in foreign exchange rates, interest rates and the historical correlation of the Fund's investments with the relevant benchmark and market volatility.
 However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusually large market movements resulting from changes in the performance of and/or correlation between the performances of the economies, markets and securities in which the Fund invests.
 As a result, historic variations in risk variables should not be used to predict future variances in the risk variables.

-Impact on operati Impact on operating profit/net assets attributable to unit holders
+Impact on operating profit/net

+assets attributable to unit holders

-Price risk Foreign exch reign exchange risk
+Pi rice risk

-+10% -10% +10% -10%
++10% -10%

-\$'000 \$'000 \$'000 \$'000

-As at 30 June 2023 10,389 (10,389) (64) 64
+\$ \$

+44,669 (44,669)